actano/neo4j-backup-gcs/README.md

 `BACKUP_NAME` Name of the backup file, will be appended by the current date

 `GOOGLE_APPLICATION_CREDENTIALS` Path to mounted credentials file (google service account key json file)

+`PROTOCOL` The protocol to do the backup from.
+If not specified, then we use "catchup".
+Read more about protocols [here](https://neo4j.com/docs/operations-manual/3.5/backup/performing/)